 If you are looking for a Place in the Sun in Italy, Liguria is the right place:

-Western Liguria is famous for its unique climate (the mildest in Italy all year round)
+West Liguria is famous for its unique climate (the mildest in Italy all year round).

 Here you get more than the sunshine - Liguria will makes you smile: Liguria's people are happy people, provide you with good Mediterranean food and the best climate in the world.